Received your scheduling notice?

 How does the AMI system work?

 It uses a radio network to transmit customer usage data, allowing electronic reading and eliminating the need for visual inspection.
+Towers are being constructed to transmit data on a private network owned by the City of Toledo.

 What do I need to do to prepare?